-Michael Ash, MD, Executive Vice President-Chief Transformation Officer
+Michael Ash, MD, Executive Vice President-Chief Operating Officer

-In his dual role, Dr. Ash oversees information technology, information security, quality, safety and clinical effectiveness.
-He also has responsibilities for Marketing, Patient Experience, Process Improvement and Telehealth.
+In his dual role, Dr. Ash oversees information technology, information security, and operations of inpatient, ambulatory and procedural areas.

 During his career, Dr. Ash has been granted a dozen technology patents ranging from health forecasting to management of complex order sets.

-Harris Frankel, MD, serves as chief medical officer and chief compliance officer for Nebraska Medicine and is an associate professor in the Department of Neurological Sciences for the University of Nebraska Medical Center (UNMC).
+Micah Beachy, DO, FACP, SFHM, serves as the vice president and chief quality officer for Nebraska Medicine and is an associate professor in the Department of Internal Medicine, Section of Hospital Medicine for the University of Nebraska Medical Center (UNMC).

 Kelly Caverzagie, MD, Vice President, Education

 Kelly Caverzagie, MD, FACP, FHM, serves as vice president of education and a practicing academic hospitalist for Nebraska Medicine.
 In this role, he has primary accountability for all aspects of education related to the health network for health professions learners, faculty and staff.
 To accomplish this goal, Dr. Caverzagie established the Office of Health Professions Education, a department dedicated to aligning and integrating the clinical and educational missions of Nebraska Medicine and its academic partner, the University of Nebraska Medical Center (UNMC).